Labsmore/pyuscope/README.md

 PYUSCOPE_MICROSCOPE=ls-hvy-2 setup_ubuntu_20.04.sh

+After rebooting your system you can launch the PYUSCOPE_MICROSCOPE default microscope with:

+./app/argus.py

+If you want to explicitly specify a microscope:

+./app/argus.py --microscope mock

 # Supported hardware
-Microscopes tend to be based on a GRBL motion controller + a Touptek camera.
+Microscopes tend to be based on a GRBL motion controller + a Touptek USB camera.
 There are some older LinuxCNC and/or v4l flows but they aren't currently actively developed.

+It's also possible to use the motion HAL / planner without gstreamer if you are ok launching from the CLI or writing your own GUI.
+Ex: we may add some basic SEM support this way

 # User Guide